Oil down ahead of producer meeting; dollar slips

 Speculation was still rife about whether top oil producers led by Saudi Arabia and Russia will be able to reach a deal in Qatar on Sunday to curb output.

-Brent crude futures LCOc1 were down 1.8 percent at $43.06 and U.S. crude CLc1 fell 2.9 percent, trading at $40.30.
-Both were on track to finish the week higher after rallies of about 8 percent in the previous week.
+Brent crude futures LCOc1 were down 1.7 percent at $43.10 and U.S. crude CLc1 fell 2.7 percent, trading at $40.40.
+Both finished the week higher after rallies of about 8 percent in the previous week.

-Safe-haven gold XAU= was on course for a weekly loss, the first in three.

 "We do have a bid in the market and I think it’s because of the continued weakness in industrial production and utilization," Brien said.